Welcome

 Registration and Privacy Policy

-The Sparks family heritage is rooted in the history of England and Ireland.
+Our Sparks family heritage is rooted in the history of England and Ireland.
 A published source asserts that the Sparks name comes from the Old English term "sparrowhawk".
 Another source says the Sparks surname is derived from old Norse "sparkr or spraek" and adopted into Olde English in the Middle Ages.
 In the seventeenth and eighteenth centuries, the Olde English versions gradually morphed into Spark and its West Country patronymic forms Sparke, Sparkes and Sparks.

-Nicholas Sparke, a fifth-generation descendant of John Sparke, also a native of Devon County, is the legendary “founder of the Irish branch”, as told in Herbert Todd’s 1913 narrative of prominent pioneering Canadians.
+Nicholas Sparke, a fifth-generation descendant of John Sparke, also a native of Devon County, is the legendary founder of the Irish branch, as told in Herbert Todd's 1913 narrative of prominent pioneering Canadians.
 Nicholas and his family continued to prosper in his ancestors footsteps during the stormy reign of Charles I.

 Joining the eighteenth-century British colonization of Ireland, the Sparke family of Devon County emigrated to County Wexford, Ireland.
 Nicholas Sparke's grandson Samuel Spark chose to move with his family from Devon County to County Wexford, Ireland, most likely to take possession of leased-land awarded to his grandfather Nicholas for his military service.
-The political and religious upheaval during the era of the Irish Protestant Ascendancy brought times of anxiety and fear to the lives of Samuel's family with heavy losses during the 1798 rebellion.
+The political and religious upheaval during the era of the Irish Protestant Ascendancy brought times of anxiety and fear to the lives of Samuel's family suffering heavy losses during the 1798 rebellion.

 On the Lighter Side